 Emotive Color includes a special extraction of each light source color conversion to a computed Powergrade, called Matrix.
-Color in its most minimalist form, Matrix features three compound matrices, a gamma curve, and correctives to define LogC, followed by Arri Rec.709.
+Color in its most minimalist form, Matrix features two compound matrices, two correctives, and a gamma curve to define LogC, followed by Arri Rec.709.

 The matrices are calculated from hundreds of individual matrix operations

 on the same sample group as the interpolated conversion,

 to extract the most universal 3x3 matrix conforms common to the entirety of the sampled space